Ashtamudi Lake: Topography

 Kallada River is a major river discharging into the Ashtamudi Lake.
 The Kallada river, which originates near Ponmudi from the Kulathupuzha hills Western Ghats is formed by the confluence of three rivers, viz., Kulathupuzha, Chenthurnipuzha, and Kalthuruthipuzha, and after traversing a distance of about 121 km through virgin forests finally debouches into the Ashtamudi wetland at Peringalam (Koivilai) located to the west of Munroe Island.
-The Kallada River has a length of 121 km and a catchment area of 1,699 sq. km.
+The Kallada River has a length of 121 km and a catchment area of 1,699 km^{2}.
 The annual run-off is estimated at 2,140.8 million meter^{3}.
 The river's tributaries originate independently in the highlands at an altitude of 1,200 meters and converge at about 300 meters to form the Kallada River.
-The river reaches the coast at an altitude of 0-10 meters before emptying into Ashtamudi Lake.
+The river reaches the coast at an altitude of 0–10 meters before emptying into Ashtamudi Lake.
 From the east, the estuary comprises eight arms: Thevally, Kureepuzha, Kandachira, Thekkumbhagam, Peruman, Kanjirottu, Kallada, and Kumbaluthu, giving it the name "Ashtamudi" which means "eight-coned."
 The estuary also encompasses four major islands: Munroturuttu, Thekkumbhagam, Trikkaruva, and Trikakkadavur.
 With a maximum depth of 21 ft at the confluence, it is Kerala's deepest estuary.
 Ashtamudi Estuary exhibits a shallow characteristic, with an average depth of 1.8 meters and a maximum depth of 9 meters.
 The central area of the estuary typically ranges in depth from 1 to 2 meters, featuring a deep, funnel-shaped depression along its eastern margins.

 Ashtamudi Lake receives water from numerous minor streams draining from the south and east.
 It is connected to Paravur Kayal (Kollam Thodu) in the south and to Kayamkulam Kayal (Chavara - Panmana Thodu) in the north via canals.
 Other streams like manichithodu drains into the lake.
 The presence of several islands (known as thruths) indicates a high rate of siltation in the estuary.